Readek/RoA-Stream-Tool/README.md

 ---

 ## Advanced setup
-Yes, the instructions above are enough, but we can do better. **All of this is optional** of course.
+Yes, those instructions above are enough, but we can do better. **All of this is optional** of course.

 2 basic transitions are included in the `Resources/OBS Transitions` folder, intended to be used to change to the game scene and to the vs screen, if you don't have a transition yourself of course.
 To use them on OBS:
 - Add a new stinger transition.